flyingmachine/brave-clojure-web/content/home.md

   programs immediately
 - It assumes 0 experience with the JVM, functional programming, or lisp.
-It covers these topics in detail so that you'll feel like you know what what you're doing when you write Clojure code
+It covers these topics in detail so that you'll feel like you know what you're doing when you write Clojure code
 - It eschews "real-world" examples in favor of more interesting exercises like "assaulting hobbits" and "tracking glittery vampires"